homomorfismo/blog/about.md

 title: About
 ---

-This is Miguel Serrano.
-I will be starting the master's degree in mathematics at Bonn in October.
+This is Miguel Serrano, I'm a master's student at Universität Bonn in Germany.

 <figure>
 <img src="/pictures/about/me in the wild.jpg" style="height:20em;" />